 Is aquarium water testing really necessary?
 In a word - yes!

-In a newly set up aquarium, water testing is critical to avoid fish loss as ammonia and nitrites rapidly rise.
-In an established tank, water testing is important to ensure the continued health of your fish.
+In a newly set up aquarium, water testing is critical to avoid fish loss as ammonia and nitrite rapidly rise.
+In an established aquarium, water testing is important to ensure the continued health of your fish.

-pH, nitrite, and nitrate water test kits are by far the most integral to aquarium water upkeep.
-Hardness levels are useful to establish what your levels are, but don't warrant purchasing an entire kit for unless you have special needs such as a planted tank.
-Phosphates are worth testing for if you have algae problems.
-All testing should be recorded in a log or journal so you have a record of what is happening over time
+Ammonia, pH, nitrite, and nitrate water test kits are by far the most integral to aquarium water upkeep.
+Hardness and alkalinity tests are useful to establish what your levels are, but don't warrant purchasing an entire kit for them unless you have special needs such as a planted tank.
+Phosphate is worth testing for if you have algae problems.
+All testing should be recorded in a log or journal so that you have a record of what is happening over time.

-Ammonia will be elevated during the start-up cycle in a new tank, but can also be elevated in mature tanks if the water is not changed regularly, filters are not kept clean, if the tank is overstocked, or if medication is used that disrupts the biological cycle.
+Ammonia will be elevated during the start-up cycle in a new tank, but can also be elevated in mature tanks if the water is not changed regularly, filters are not kept clean, if the tank is overstocked or overfed, or if medication is used that disrupts the biological cycle.

 Know the pH of your fish shop's water, as well as your own, so you can help acclimate the new fish properly.
 Keep in mind that if you use tap water, it has dissolved gasses as a result of being under pressure.
 Let the tap water sit overnight before testing the pH.

-Another factor of pH is the buffering capability of your water.
+Another factor that affects the pH is the buffering capability of your water.
 As aquariums age, the biological filter uses up the carbonate in the water, and the aquarium will lose its buffering capacity, resulting in rapid pH changes.
-If your water pH changes suddenly or drifts regularly over time, you should check the KH (Carbonate Hardness) of the water.
+If your water pH changes suddenly or drifts regularly over time, you should check the KH (Carbonate Hardness, or Alkalinity) of the water.
 Consult your local fish shop for KH testing, and for buffering compounds to increase the water alkalinity and stabilize the pH level.

-Although nitrates are not as toxic as ammonia or nitrites, they must be monitored to avoid stressing the fish.
-Nitrates can also be a source of algae problems.
-Nitrates will rise over time and can only be eliminated via water changes.
-Monthly tests are important, particularly when breeding fish, as young fish are more sensitive to nitrates than adult fish.
+Although nitrate is not as toxic as ammonia or nitrite, it must be monitored to avoid stressing the fish.
+Nitrate can also be a source of algae problems.
+Nitrate will rise over time and can only be eliminated via water changes.
+Monthly tests are important, particularly when breeding fish, as young fish are more sensitive to nitrate than adult fish.
 Test monthly and keep levels low to ensure a healthy tank.

-Although it's rarely discussed, a leading cause of increased phosphates is dry fish food - particularly overfeeding with lower quality foods that are high in phosphates.
-If you have algae overgrowth, test for phosphates.
+Although it's rarely discussed, a leading cause of increased phosphate is dry fish food - particularly overfeeding with lower quality foods that are high in phosphate.
+If you have algae overgrowth, test for phosphate.
 There are filtering materials available that remove phosphate from the water, and they can be added into your filter media.